Xceptance/posters-advanced-loadtest-suite/README.md

 ## Configuration and Test Data

-Project configuration, project data and general load test execution configuration is described and implemented via Java and YAML roperties.
+Project configuration, project data and general load test execution configuration is described and implemented via Java and YAML properties.
 All configuration and data files are located in directory `/config` and subsequently `/config/data`.
+XLT requires this structure to allow correct upload of test data to the executing agents of the test when distrbuting the test across several machines.

 The following files are available with their general intent and contents briefly described:

 `default.properties` - General XLT and suite configuration, like proxy settings, XLT timeout settings, http filter, Javascript settings, test data management settings, result and reporting settings.
 This file specifies the general set of properties and other property files will typically override these settings in a more specific way.